Step 1: Lets take a simple scenario of creating 2 dimensions or Attributes.

 2.3 ADMIN

-Step 3: These attributes can be combined to create attribute sets.
-A set would have the individual dimensions and the sequence in which they are used as details
+Step 3: These dimensions can be combined to create attribute sets.
+A set would decide the dimensions involved and their sequence

 Step 4: Based on the sets defined above a combination of attribute values could be created